dazzaji/open-agent-traces/WORK_PLAN_V4.md

         @contextmanager
         def traced_span(tracer: otel_trace.Tracer, name: str, attributes: Optional[Dict] = None):
-            with tracer.start_as_current_span(name) as span:
+            """A context manager for creating OTEL spans with safe attribute setting.""" with tracer.start_as_current_span(name) as span:
                 if attributes:
                     for k, v in attributes.items():